-- Subsurface data and transport infrastructure - Accessibility - Highly-suitable: Sufficient knowledge to enable the appraisal of viable individual sites for CO2 storage. - Suitable: Sufficient knowledge to enable the identification of viable individual sites for ${\rm CO_2}$ storage. - Possible: Insufficient knowledge to identify viable individual storage sites; however, prominent indications of suitable geology are present, such as a mature oil and gas industry.
+- Highly-suitable: Sufficient knowledge to enable the appraisal of viable individual sites for CO2 storage. - Suitable: Sufficient knowledge to enable the identification of viable individual sites for CO2 storage. - Possible: Insufficient knowledge to identify viable individual storage sites; however, prominent indications of suitable geology are present, such as a mature oil and gas industry.